cdavoren/dotfiles/install-guide.md

 	merge = refs/heads/master
 ```

-When fixing paths, ensure to push 'export PATH=...' at TOP of .bashrc before 'interactive shell' check, else it won't be executed on ssh commands, e.g. git push
+When fixing paths, ensure to put 'export PATH=...' at TOP of .bashrc before 'interactive shell' check, else it won't be executed on ssh commands, e.g. git push

 ## SSH Configuration